My Dinner

 Instructions

-50 g cocoa powder, 1 ½ teaspoon baking powder (affiliate link), ½ teaspoon salt, 60 ml milk, 1 teaspoon vanilla extract (affiliate link), 1 teaspoon almond extract (affiliate link), 170 g plain flour
+50 g unsweetened cocoa (affiliate link) powder, 1 ½ teaspoon baking powder (affiliate link), ½ teaspoon salt, 60 ml milk, 1 teaspoon vanilla extract (affiliate link), 1 teaspoon almond extract (affiliate link), 180 g all-purpose flour

 100 g dark chocolate, 100 g milk chocolate, 100 g white chocolate